Author: R.A. Salvatore

 Unfortunately, the two plots are almost completely separate for most of the book, and it doesn’t do the story any favours.
 Entreri, the assassin, spends nearly the entire plot following just behind the party and doesn’t actually encounter the heroes face to face until right near the end.
 But since his co-villains aren’t particularly interesting or well-characterized, the time we spend watching them bicker doesn’t really add much to the story.
 You get some “oh no, what’s going to happen when the villains finally catch up?” sort of tension, but that alone isn’t worth the scores of pages spent on diverting from the heroes’ plot to show what the villains are up to.
 The answer, alas, is usually “not much.”
 It would have been a more satisfying structure if the heroes and villains had intersected more than once, rather than having two completely separate and parallel plots, because the B plot just isn’t strong enough.

 Everything about the heroes’ journey, on the other hand, is just too over the top from beginning to end.
-They don’t just have a bar fight, they physically destroy the bar and leave people literally hanging from the rafters.
+They don’t just have a bar fight, they physically demolish the bar and leave people literally hanging from the rafters.
 They don’t just struggle through a spring storm, they’re beaten to within half an inch of their lives by hail and deadly lightning.
 They don’t just fight some trolls and run away, they fight ten million trolls and then run away for days.
 It’s exhausting, in a way, like listening to a story told by a person who can only speak by screaming.
-Even if it’s a good story, drama fatigue sets in early when everything is the most big and dramatic thing ever.
+Even if it’s a good story, drama fatigue sets in early when everything is the biggest and most dramatic thing ever.
 While I understand that epic fantasy should be, well, epic, there’s also a lot to be said for holding back the big epic moments for when they’ll have the most impact instead of just turning everything up to eleven across the board.
 Still, even though it’s exhausting, you have to admit it’s entertaining.

 The ending is particularly over the top, where they fight the dragon who drove Bruenor’s clan from their ancestral home.
 You know, like in that other book where… you know what, there’s not even any point in being snarky about it.
 I’m just going to come out and say it: this is basically The Hobbit.
 The leader of a clan of dwarves driven into exile by a dragon takes a long road trip to his clan’s fortress in the company of a reluctant halfling.
 They get captured and have to be rescued by the sneaky guy, they have to find the secret door into the mountain, there’s a big fight with a pissed-off dragon at the climax, and there’s a bittersweet tragic ending.
 It’s not a point-for-point rewrite of the original, but it’s definitely a remake in spirit.
 What makes the unoriginality of the premise more bearable is that Bruenor and his quest are not actually the main focus for much of the book; Drizzt and his nemesis Entreri get most of the screen time.